Advanced Magento 2 Developer Tools For Debugging

 • Supports a wide range of plugins for common frontend tasks.

-• Allows defining custom tasks in JS for flexibility.
+• Allows flexibility in defining custom tasks in JS.

 5. Database Tools